Famous Retorts I

 The recent passing of Stephen Hawking, my favorite physicist, reminded me of a very funny sequence on an HBO show featuring humorist John Oliver.
 Oliver, best known for his dry wit and political satire, persuaded Stephen Hawking to be interviewed.
 The results were hysterical.

-John Oliver: "Stephen, You say that there could be an infinite amount of parallel universes."
+John Oliver: "Stephen, you say that there could be an infinite amount of parallel universes."

 Stephen Hawking: "Yes."